 Even with the tremendous advantages SWS will offer, we must be wary that the NSA – a government program which is top-secret and has access to an abundance of private information – does not abuse its authority and violate privacy acts with extracurricular motives.
 The program must be scrupulously overlooked so that it does lead other government programs and companies to believe that it is acceptable to disregard moral and ethical code in replacement for efficiency.

-In the midst of a technological wave, the inherent ability of humans to use “gut-feelings” to make conscious decisions must not be forgotten.
-Technology and data can be valuable resources in calculating the risks and rewards of important decisions but no technological asset can replace human instinct.
+In the midst of a technological wave, the inherent ability of humans to use “gut-feelings” to make conscious decisions probably shouldn’t be forgotten entirely.
+Technology and data can be valuable resources in calculating the risks and rewards of important decisions but no technology can replace human instinct.
 While we’ve previously conducted research on the risks of artificial intelligence, the future may require a more robust assessment of how AI is used in the great trade-off of safety and privacy.